rarsen/chess-game/README.md

 - **Interactive Chessboard**: Drag-and-drop pieces to make your move.
 - **Legal Moves Highlighting**: Highlights possible moves for a selected piece.
-- **Undo and Redo Moves**: Allows users to revert to previous game states.
-- **Game Modes**: Play against another human locally or implement an AI opponent.
-- **Responsive Design**: Seamless experience across all devices.
-- **Move History**: Keeps track of all moves played in a session.

 ## Demo